+Forecasting like anything is a skill, and it requires a certain skillset.
+The good news is that the skill scan be learned.
+Even you can learn to be a better forecaster.
 Now in order to become a really good forecaster will take practice and will also take study.
 I can't give you all of the information in this article about what you would need to know.
-However, one thing I can do is to highlight a few concepts where the superforecasters get it right, and the so-called “experts” often get it wrong.
+However, one thing I can do is to highlight a few concepts where the superforecasters get it right, and the so-called 'experts' often get it wrong.
 If you pay attention to these factors, you won't be able to become a better forecaster yourself, but at least you'll be able to better spot the bad forecasters.

 One thing to recognize about forecasting is that there are limits to what we can forecast.
 Forecasts which are overly detailed and precise are more likely to be wrong.
 It is better to be generally right than specifically wrong when making a forecast.
-An example would be… “It is going to rain this afternoon” would be generally correct, but the more specific prediction of "it's going to rain 19 millimeters this afternoon” would be specifically wrong.
+An example would be: "It is going to rain this afternoon," would be generally correct, but the more specific prediction of "it's going to rain 19 millimeters this afternoon," would be specifically wrong.
 It is much more difficult to make the latter prediction so therefore anyone relying on that forecast is going to be much more likely to be disappointed.

 This also works for a company.
 You can generally predict that a company earnings are likely to grow.
 If you invest based on this general forecast, you stand a much better chance of being right.
-However, if your investment was relying on the forecast that "this company is going to grow at 15.7% a year for the next 5 years” then that is a much more specific forecast which, as we've already seen is almost guaranteed to be inaccurate.
+However, if your investment was relying on the forecast that "this company is going to grow at 15.7% a year for the next 5 years," then that is a much more specific forecast which, as we've already seen is almost guaranteed to be inaccurate.

 Another limit on forecasting is the timing of it.
 For many things it is much easier to predict something in the near term than in the long term.
 We usually accept the weatherman's forecast for tomorrow but are far more skeptical of their forecast for a month from now.
 This is no coincidence.
 Meteorologists are pretty accurate over the shorter time period, but the complexity of weather patterns makes it almost impossible to predict with accuracy that far out.

 The same is true for predicting things like international relations or the movement of the stock market.
 We need to be careful with this one though.
 Over the short term it is easier to make certain predictions, but not all predictions.
 For example, I have no idea if the S&P 500 index will go up or down on a given day.
 However, over the longer period of say ten years, I am much more likely to be proven correct if I predict that the index will rise over that period.
 The reason why this is more likely to be correct is that the unpredictability of human behavior tends to be less important over the longer term, whereas in the short term, the stock market is driven almost entirely by unpredictable human behavior.

 In order to be a superforecaster you need to be aware of what you don't know.
 You also need to improve when you make mistakes, and that first requires you to recognize that you made a mistake.
 This humility also has a positive side effect when it comes to investing, because a humble superforecaster will build in a sufficient margin for error.
 This margin of error could also be called your margin of safety.
 A margin of safety allows for a positive result even in situations where the actual results are much worse than your forecast.

 This is a key element in good investing.
 It is right to be skeptical of forecasters.
-Many of the ones we see as the “experts” are no better at forecasting then the proverbial chimpanzee throwing darts.
+Many of the ones we see as the 'experts' are no better at forecasting then the proverbial chimpanzee throwing darts.
 In addition, there are always going to be unpredictable events that happen which can alter dramatically the course of the future.
 However, this doesn't mean that forecasting is useless in all circumstances.
 There are some things we can forecast, and in many situations, we rely on these forecasts to be successful, especially with investing.